 What is SRSD?

 How does SRSD work?
-Grounded in a 6-stage gradual release framework, SRSD is not a program.
-It is a set of practices that empower teachers to enhance how they already teach writing, and develop the self-regulation needed to be in charge of their writing.
-While tools and lesson plans are available merely to help teachers get started, SRSD is meant to be customized and transformed to integrate with and enhance however teachers currently teach writing.
-Meaning drives writing in SRSD, not form.
-Students are supported in self-regulating how they make meaning and communicate those with varied scaffolds that are removed as soon as writers become independent, fluid writers.
+Grounded in a unified theory that integrates all learning theories, SRSD uses a 6-stage gradual release framework.
+Not a program, SRSD is a set of practices that empower teachers to enhance how they already teach literacy, and develop the self-regulation students need to be in charge of their literacy lives.
+While tools and lesson plans are available merely to help teachers get started, SRSD is meant to be customized and transformed to integrate with and enhance teachers’ current best practices.
+Meaning drives reading and writing in SRSD.
+Students are supported in self-regulating how they make meaning and communicate those with varied scaffolds that are removed as soon as our students become independent, fluid thinkers.

 Hear Dr. Karen Harris (developer of SRSD, with colleagues) overview SRSD:

 SRSD uses a gradual releases of responsibility model, shown in the stages below, combined with emphasis on four main characteristics of self-regulated learning (goal setting, self-instruction, self-management and self-reinforcement) to support writers.
 Click on each stage to see a full description of it, along with images of each activity in action in real classrooms.

 Before writing, we design engaging and meaningful tasks that allow for choice.
 As an example, Pooja Patel had students write about UN Development goals in “Kids for Change”.

 Finally, we give pre-assessments that students will self-score then use to set goals and track their gains.